The Best Solar Generators for at Home or On the Go, Tested

 Solar backup generators are designed to power up when the electrical grid fails and are an efficient alternative to installing a complete system.
 These generators use several batteries to store energy for high-wattage output.
 They provide sufficient backup power to turn on lights, televisions, computers, and small to midsize appliances.

 Typically, it takes less than 48 hours to charge a solar backup generator to full capacity, but the time can vary depending on the size of the solar panels and the amount of sunlight.
-Buyers can keep these generators either indoors or outdoors.
+You can keep these generators either indoors or outdoors.
 The disadvantage of solar backup generators is their weight, making them somewhat difficult to move.
 Additionally, a generator that is large enough to power an entire residence is expensive.

 Portable Solar Generators

-Portable solar generators are lightweight, so users can take them anywhere.
+Portable solar generators are lightweight, so you can take them anywhere.
 They are ideal for homes, cabins, campsites, RVs, cars, and boats.
 Some generators are equipped with a pull handle or attached handgrip for effortless transporting.
 Solar panels recharge the battery in a portable solar generator.

 Portable solar generators do have drawbacks.
 They may either have inadequate wattage capacity to power larger appliances, such as refrigerators, dishwashers, washing machines, hot water heaters, and sump pumps, or may not be capable of powering multiple devices at the same time.